-This is a good place to camp and to enjoy outdoor adventures at its fullest.
-The campground has non-powered sites and tent pads and is popular for fishing, swimming, canoeing, wildlife viewing and birdwatching.
+This is a good place to camp and enjoy outdoor adventures to its fullest.
+The campground has non-powered sites and tent pads and is popular for fishing, swimming, canoeing, wildlife viewing, and birdwatching.
 It’s also a favourite base camp for power boating or extended canoe trips into the surrounding lake system.

 Km 69.2 Tibbett Lake

 This is the End of the Ingrahm Trail and there are no facilities here.
-It’s is also the launch point for the Pensive Lakes canoe route, recommended for advanced canoeists only.
+It is also the launch point for the Pensive Lakes canoe route, recommended for advanced canoeists only.

 Here you can see the signs indicating the beginning of the ice roads used in the winter to service the diamond mines.